 The major consideration in this timetable is branch qualification; we normally only select officers who will be branch qualified in time to attend grad school with the pool of candidates that are under consideration.
 For instance, to be competitive for the December 2012 board, you must be branch qualified by August 2014.
 Our goal is to permit officers to attend graduate school for two years, teach at West Point for three years, and then return to their basic branch as a Major.
 This enables them to remain competitive for battalion command.

 We are now building and screening candidate files for YG 07, 08, and 09 officers to select future instructors available for civil schooling in 2014 and assignment to West Point in 2016.
 Based on your availability, we will include you in this pool or pools for subsequent years.

 We have transitioned all of our application files to a web based system.
 Consequently, please do not send us anything via hard copy, as we ask you to resubmit it electronically.
-Please contact the department's personnel officers, MAJ Brittany Simmons or MAJ Abby Mower, if you have questions.
+Please contact the department's personnel officers, MAJ David Mun or MAJ Bonnie Kovatch, if you have questions.

 Items that you will for a complete file are as follows:

 · Evidence of a strong military record.
 The Department places a strong emphasis on choosing officers who are doing extremely well in the performance of their military duties.
 Upload copies of all your OER's and AER's.